The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 For that reason, I recommend making time to chill out in Dubrovnik — to swim in the ocean, to relax and read a book by the pool, to take a moment to enjoy yourself away from everyone else.
 And I don’t usually say that.

 Whenever I’m in Paris or New Orleans or Tokyo, I’m happy to be out and exploring all day, only taking short breaks along the way to recharge with a coffee.
-Dubrovnik is different — you need to take a few hours off, especially during the early afternoon, the hottest time of day, and relax.
+Dubrovnik is different — you need to take a few hours off, especially during the the hottest time of day, and just relax.

 It’s not a waste of time to sit by the pool when visiting a world-class city like Dubrovnik.
 In fact, I’d argue that these breaks are essential to enjoying Dubrovnik to the fullest.